intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/object-detection.md

 Analytics Zoo provides a collection of pre-trained models for Object Detection.
 These models can be used for out-of-the-box inference if you are interested in categories already in the corresponding datasets.
-According to the business scenarios, users can embed the models locally, distributedly in Spark such as Apache Storm and Apache Flink.
+According to the business scenarios, users can embed the models locally, distributedly in Apache Spark, Apache Storm or Apache Flink.

 ## Object Detection examples